valeriog2023/DSFS/ch12/readme.md

  - weight the votes by distance
  - reduce K until we find a unique winner

- Note:
+&nbsp;
+&nbsp;
+&nbsp;
+The file:
+ - knearest1.py will
+    - implement the basic functions (including the classifier)
+    - load the dataset
+    - plot the iris datase
+ - knearest2.py will split the dataset into training and test and run the classifier

+&nbsp;
+**Note:**
 ML DATASETS are available here: https://archive.ics.uci.edu